Skip to content

 • Your first secret stored and retrieved

 You need a GPG key.
 Most developers already have one for signing git commits.
-If not:
+If not, you have two options:

 Terminal window